Recently updated on June 2nd, 2026 at 10:21 am

 Judge Issues a Temporary Order

-A judge may deny your request for a temporary order if:
+A judge may deny a request for a Temporary Civil No Contact Order if:

-The petition is incomplete, or
+• The petition is incomplete or lacks required information;

 Step 6